Dapsone Side Effects

 Applies to dapsone: oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking dapsone:More common
+You should check with your doctor immediately if any of these side effects occur when taking dapsone:More common

 - Back, leg, or stomach pains